RaviPatel24/CyberSiaraShield-iOS/README.md

 ## Installation
-Drag and Drop CyberSiaraShield-iOS Directory into your XCode Project Directory.
+Drag and Drop SiaraShield-iOS Directory into your XCode Project Directory.

 ## Basic usage ✨